RedisGears/RedisGears-2.0/README.md

 ### Calling Redis Commands Inside our Gears Function

 It is possible to call Redis commands inside our gears function.
 The function gets as first argument a client object that allows interaction with Redis using `call` function.
-The following example exectes a simple `PING` command and return the result:
+The following example executes a simple `PING` command and return the result:

 ```js
 #!js name=lib